Ayanyiola-Enoch/OIBSIP_Task1/README.md

-This Repo involves the projects or tasks given in the internship process.
+This Repo. involves the projects or tasks given in the internship process.
-Landing Page deplotyed on Netlify: https://vim-interface.netlify.app/
+Landing Page deployed on Netlify: https://vim-interface.netlify.app/